elastic/apm-pipeline-library/vars/README.md

 * retries: the number of retries.
 Mandatory
 * seconds: the seconds to wait for.
 Optional.
 Default 10.
 * exponencial: whether the wait period backs off exponentially after each retry.
+Optional.
+Default false
+* sleepFirst: whether to sleep before running the command.
+Optional.
+Default false

 ## rubygemsLogin
 Login to Rubygems.com with an authentication credentials from a Vault secret.